 What is Black Tea?

 Black tea is one of the most popular and widely consumed types of tea globally.
+In fact, its up there with one of our favourite teas for CBD.
 Made from the leaves of the Camellia sinensis plant, the tea undergoes a longer oxidation process compared to green or oolong teas.
 This results in a stronger, more robust flavour and a darker colour.

 The tea is known by various names; in China, it’s often referred to as “red tea” due to its reddish infusion, which could lead to some confusion when searching for black Chinese tea.
 Black tea is incredibly versatile, available in different blends, and can be brewed in various ways.